sbt/website/src/reference/00-Getting-Started/05-Basic-Def.md

 *A given key always refers to either a task or a plain setting.* That is, "taskiness" (whether to re-run each time) is a property of the key, not the value.

+#### Listing all available setting keys and task keys

+The list of settings keys that currently exist in your build definition can be obtained by typing `settings` or `settings -v` at the sbt prompt.

+Likewise, the list of tasks keys currently defined can be obtained by typing `tasks` or `tasks -v`.
+You can also have a  look at [Command Line Reference][Command-Line-Reference] for a discussion on built-in tasks commonly used at the sbt prompt.

+A key will be printed in the resulting list if:

+* it's built-in sbt (like `name` or `scalaVersion` in the examples above)
+* you created it as a custom key
+* you imported a plugin that brought it into the build definition.

+You can also type `help <key>` at the sbt prompt for more information.

 ### Defining tasks and settings